Skip to main contentSkip to docs navigation

 }

-After pnpm build, the bundle contains a separate dist/main.css that you can link from your HTML.
+After pnpm build, the bundle contains a separate dist/main.css ready to link from any HTML page.

 Next steps